mattrussi/gitlab-com-runbooks/docs/service_desk/README.md

 ## DRI

-[Certify group](https://about.gitlab.com/handbook/product/categories/features/#plancertify-group) is responsible for Service Desk product development.
+The [Monitor:Respond group](https://about.gitlab.com/handbook/product/categories/features/#monitorrespond-group) is responsible for Service Desk product development.

-Additionally, [Scalability group](https://about.gitlab.com/handbook/engineering/infrastructure/team/scalability/) has been doing some infrastructure work around mailroom on gitlab.com.
+Additionally, the [Scalability group](https://about.gitlab.com/handbook/engineering/infrastructure/team/scalability/) has been doing some infrastructure work around mailroom on gitlab.com.

 ## Assessing impact